10+ Best Home Remedies for Brittle Nails | Causes and Cure

 3. Oil The Cuticles

 Teasing the cuticles is unnecessary and rather troublesome.
-But oiling them will definitely enhance its beauty and strength.
+But oiling them will definitely enhance their beauty and strength.
 Take few drops of coconut oil along with any other essential oil (if needed) and gently apply on your cuticles.
 Massage for 5 minutes and let it get absorbed.

 4. Drink Enough Water